 There is no known safe amount of alcohol during pregnancy.
 Drinking alcohol can result in fetal alcohol spectrum disorders (FASDs), which can cause physical and developmental issues for your baby.
 It’s best to avoid alcohol completely during pregnancy.

-While the occasional use of artificial sweeteners is generally considered safe, it’s best to limit them during pregnancy.
+You Should Avoid Artificial Sweeteners during Pregnancy, While the occasional use of artificial sweeteners is generally considered safe, it’s best to limit them pregnancy.
 Some studies suggest that certain artificial sweeteners, like aspartame, could have adverse effects on fetal development.

 What to Avoid: